The name Unitarian means "one God." The name Universalist means "all are saved." View this video to get a good sense of what we are all about.

 UUs Put Their Faith Into Action

 Both Unitarians and Universalists have emphasized making this world better rather than waiting for paradise.
 They have been instrumental in expanding human freedom through abolition of slavery, women's suffrage and gay rights.
 UUs were instrumental in the founding of such institutions as the Red Cross, the Humane Society, the ACLU, Planned Parenthood and the NAACP.
-Members of our local congregation, through our Social Action Council, have worked in concert with others at Habitat for Humanity, GLSEN, Piedmont Environmental Alliance, Americans United for Separation of Church and State, Crisis Control Ministries, The Women's Fund, Vigils for Healing, CHANGE, and others.
-Learn more about our Social Action Council.
+Members of our Fellowship, through our Social Action Council, have worked in concert with others at Habitat for Humanity, GLSEN (the Gay, Lesbian and Straight Education Network), Piedmont Environmental Alliance, Americans United for Separation of Church and State, Crisis Control Ministries, The Women's Fund, Vigils for Healing, CHANGE (Communities Helping All Neighbors Gain Empowerment), and many others.
+Learn more about our Social Action program.